- What plugin formats does Goodhertz offer?

 Can I transfer a plugin license to someone else?

 Yes, you can.
-Unfortunately, we had to start charging for license transfers because some users were abusing the system and taking advantage of unknowing buyers by, for example, trying to sell a plugin that was actually free.
-The license transfer fee is $10.
-If you would like to transfer a license, please contact us via email at email@example.com; please include the original purchase confirmation number, and the account email of your own account and the email of the account you’d like to transfer the license to.
+The license transfer fee is $15.
+If you would like to transfer a license, please purchase a license transfer here: goodhertz.com/license-transfer, and then contact us via email at firstname.lastname@example.org to set up the transfer.
+In your email, please include the original purchase confirmation number, the account email of your own account, as well as the email of the account you’d like to transfer the license to.
+Please note: the new owner must have an active Goodhertz account in order for us to complete the transfer.

 Can I buy a Goodhertz plugin as a gift or without making a Goodhertz account?